Cross-PLN-Technical-Working-Group/safepln-lockssdashboard/README.md

 The machine running the dashboard should authorize access to input port 3100/TCP for all LOCKSS boxes IP addresses in the netw ork.

+Check the [instructions_promtail_prometheus.md](./instructions_promtail_prometheus.md) file for detailed instructions on how to configure Promtail and Prometheus.

 ### Prometheus (optional)

 Prometheus is an advanced monitoring and alert system integrated with the dashboard to collect metrics from all LOCKSS boxes i